-- To obtain two different but useful components of a mixture (e.g., butter is a useful component which is separated from milk by churning). - To remove harmful components or impurities of a mixture (e.g., small pieces of stones and husk are separated from rice or dal before cooking). - To remove unuseful components of a mixture (e.g., tea granules are separated from tea).
+- To obtain two different but useful components of a mixture (e.g., butter is a useful component which is separated from milk by churning). - To remove harmful components or impurities of a mixture (e.g., small pieces of stones and husk are separated from rice or dal before cooking). - To remove unuseful components of a mixture :) you use to separate this mixture? (e.g., tea granules are separated from tea).
+The method of separating a mixture.